 The question asks about risk.
 Hearing voices is generally associated with mental illness, but in charismatic religious groups, hearing the voice of God or a prophet is a desirable event.
 Cultural norms vary, which makes it more difficult to make an accurate diagnosis.
 The individuals described in the other options are less likely to be labeled mentally ill.

-PTS: 1 DIF: Cognitive Level: Apply (Application) TOP: Nursing Process: Assessment MSC: Client Needs: Psychosocial Integrity
+PTS: 1 DIF: Cognitive Level: Analyze (Analysis)

+TOP: Nursing Process: Assessment

-16. A client's relationships are intense and unstable.
-The client initially idealizes the significant other and then devalues him or her, resulting in frequent feelings of emptiness.
-This client will benefit from interventions to develop which aspect of mental health?
+16. A patient's relationships are intense and unstable.
+The patient initially idealizes the significant other and then devalues him or her, resulting in frequent feelings of emptiness.
+This patient will benefit from interventions to develop which aspect of mental health?